Did you know companies that use talent assessment tools are 36% more likely to be satisfied with their new hire?

 Step 4: Create a Criteria Rubric

-Rubrics define what is expected from a student in the assessment, as well as establish performance levels (i.e. excellent, competent, needs improvement).
-The basic pattern of rubrics is to establish dimensions for task or criteria.
-These could include dimensions like knowledge or application or it could assess various dimensions of the task like research and communication.
+Rubrics define what is expected from a student in the assessment, as well as establish performance levels (i.e., excellent, competent, needs improvement).
+The basic pattern of rubrics is to establish dimensions for tasks or criteria.
+These could include dimensions like knowledge or application, or it could assess various dimensions of the task like research and communication.

 Then for every dimension, create a performance scale and associated criteria.
 For example, the scale for each dimension may be 1 through 5, with each level’s standard clearly defined, such as a 5 for the research dimension defined as, "Demonstrates excellence at finding and integrating appropriate materials."